 About the Science Library

-In the Science Center at 119 Woodland and Lorain Streets (Rte.
+First floor, north wing of the Science Center, 119 Woodland and Lorain Streets (Rte.
 511)

-Adjacent to the Perlik Commons (atrium in the building's center on the ground floor)
+Adjacent to the Perlik Commons (atrium in the building's center).

 Parking : across from the Woodland Street entrance, near the tennis courts.

 Study Spaces - please note, face coverings must be worn at all times, in all spaces, in the science library as long as the COVID pandemic continues.

 Changes in the carrel assignment practice are being considered, given the need to "de-densify" seating in the library due to the pandemic.

 - 31 carrels are available for semester-long reservation; this may be reduced by half.

 - declared science majors are given first consideration, based on seniority, but all students are welcome to apply

 - carrels are numbered; indicate your preference on the carrel application [PDF] (paper copies available at the circulation desk)